Gorsha Sur: Partnership with Roca

 During a warm-up at the 1994 U.S. Championships, Roca was skating backward and collided with the team of Galit Chait and Maksim Sevostyanov, fracturing a bone in her left arm.

 Two hours later, she returned from the hospital with her arm in a cast and decided to try to compete.
 They placed second to Punsalan and Swallow in the rhumba, however, Roca was unable to secure a firm grip with her left hand.
 The couple was ultimately forced to withdraw from the rest of the competition.
 Roca and Sur returned to competition the following season and defeated Punsalan and Swallow at the 1995 U.S. Championships to reclaim their national crown.

 At the 1996 U.S. Championships, their fortunes reversed again and Roca and Sur placed second to Punsalan/Swallow.
 Roca and Sur retired from eligible competition at the end of the season.
 In 1997, Roca and Sur won the Word Professional Figure Skating Championship and went on to tour with Stars on Ice from 1997 until 2002.

 On February 24, 2002, Roca and Sur performed at the Closing Ceremony of the XIX Olympic Winter Games in Salt Lake City, skating to "The Prayer" choreographed by Christopher Dean and sang live by Charlotte Church and Josh Groban as the Olympic cauldron was extinguished.

 Sur has been credited as being the indirect cause of the Rent-A-Russian phenomenon in American skating, although he had moved to the United States with no intention of ever competing again.

 Education and Work

 Concurrently with his skating career, Sur worked as a coach and choreographer at the Broadmoor Word Arena and later at the Oakland Ice Center.
 In 2003, Sur was accepted to the University of California, Hastings College of the Law which he graduated with a Juris Doctor degree in 2006.
 The following year, Sur obtained a Master's degree in International Commercial Arbitration law from Stockholm University.
-He is a licensed California lawyer.
+He is a licensed Californian lawyer.